When Is the Best Time

 Stunning view regardless of the season.
 However, the TWTC is busy almost year-round.
-Don't miss the view to the World Trade Center 101 from the Elephant Mountain Hill which is less crowded and for free.
+Don't miss the view to the World Trade Center 101 from the Elephant Mountain Hill, which is less crowded and for free.
 Regarding the weather, December to March are the best months to come here.
-Read on for our detailed 'when to go' insider tips:
+Read on for our detailed 'when to go' insider tips or check out our unique Taiwan Guide:

 Time of Day / Opening Hours